mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P02-Abilities-and-Armor/readme.md

 Now that we have built our heroes armors and abilities classes, the next chapter will focus on adding these to our heroes!

+Be sure to test a few times to make sure that the numbers are different.
+They should be random and they should fall within the range of `0` up to the `max_block` value.

 # Commit

 Commit your changes to GitHub.
 Feel free to use a custom message of your own, as long as it accuratley describes what you did.